Share this article

 A preschool co-op is a group of families who come together to run a preschool.
 This can be a great option for families who want more control over their children’s education or those who want to save money on tuition.
 Starting a preschool co-op may take less planning and organization than running a preschool but can be just as rewarding.

-Here are seven tips for starting a preschool co-op:
+Here are seven tips to consider when starting a preschool co-op:

 1. Find other interested families.
 You’ll need at least two families to get started.
 Ask around your neighborhood, church, or social groups to see if anyone else is interested in starting a co-op with you.